 What do I do if my parents can’t find their marriage certificate?

-Two marriage affidavits will be required, from relatives, friends, or other individuals who attended the wedding.
+Two marriage affidavits will be required from relatives, friends, or other individuals who attended the wedding.
 These sworn statements provide valuable testimony affirming the authenticity and legitimacy of the marriage.
 Additionally, supporting evidence, such as personal, business, or government records reflecting the couple’s marital status, should be included to further strengthen the application.

 Should I hire a lawyer if I don’t know how to apply for a green card for my parents?

-Yes, you should hire a professional immigration lawyer to obtain a green card for parents.
+Yes, you should hire a professional immigration lawyer to obtain a green card for your parents.
 Enlisting the help of an experienced attorney can ensure your parents have the highest chance of being approved and joining you in the United States.

 How VisaNation Law Group Can Help